kanehekili/VideoCut/README.md

 For DVB transport stream you should keep the ".m2t" ending, mkv containers shouldn't be changed either.
 See [here](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats) for a overview of containers.

-### Audio
+### Audio Monitoring
 MPV supports audio streams while playing.
 Unfortunately it relies on the audio stream while seeking (precise) thus rendering exact seeking sometimes difficult due to problems decoding it.
 So audio is turned of (not just muted) while seeking.
-This sometimes leads to audio dropouts while playing the video im mpv (not on the cut film!)
+The "auto" mode has been replaced with the first valid audio stream and seems to work better for listening while cutting.
 ##Install

 #### Install via ppa on Linux Mint or Ubuntu (focal/jammy/Mint20 only)